 Small OXO Spatula – while this isn’t essential, a small, easy-to-clean rubber spatula is very helpful for mixing your sourdough starter.
 I really like this one because it is seamless, high-quality, and dishwasher safe.

-Banneton Basket or Mixing Bowls with Linen Towels – bannetons (otherwise known as brotforms or proofing baskets) are natural cane baskets used to hold and proof your final shaped dough.
+Banneton Baskets or Mixing Bowls with Linen Towels – bannetons (otherwise known as brotforms or proofing baskets) are natural cane baskets used to hold and proof your final shaped dough.
 They are dusted with flour, help absorb excess moisture, and are responsible for those beautiful flour lines that you see in gorgeous artisan loaves.
 They come in various sizes, but you’ll want to be sure to get one that allows your bread to rise and increase in size during proofing.
-I recommend getting a pair, as many bread recipes are for two loaves of bread (which, trust me, is worth it!).
-If you don’t have or wish to purchase these, you can get away with using bowls lined with pure linen towels.
+I recommend a set of 9-inch round bannetons and a set of 10-inch or 11-inch oval bannetons depending on your baking vessel.
+If you don’t have or wish to purchase these, you can get away with using small mixing bowls lined with kitchen linens.

 Bench Knife – I use my bench knife for so many tasks in the kitchen.
 Scooping up chopped ingredients and transferring them to cookware or prep bowls, scraping down my kitchen countertop, and so much more.
 A basic bench knife is extremely helpful for dividing bread dough, shaping, and cleaning up.
 They are affordable and come in handy in so many ways!
 I prefer ones that have rubber handles (as opposed to the prettier wooden handles) so that I can pop them into the dishwasher easily.

 Flexible Bowl Scraper – these flexible plastic scrapers are cheap and so helpful for scraping down mixing bowls (as they are flexible) and mixing bread dough during various stages – they help eliminate a bit of the mess involved in sourdough bread making!